 A Simple Strategy to Learn Portuguese

-A few years back, an appaling trend emerged in Brazil.
-In every corner you could find food stalls selling gourmet food.
+A few years back, an appalling trend emerged in Brazil.
+In every corner, you could find food stalls selling gourmet food.
 Gourmet cakes.
 Gourmet chicken.
 Gourmet hot dog.

 Of course, they didn’t go about it sheepishly.
 They changed the names of the dishes, and the ingredients, too.

 One I’ll always remember — and many compete for that position — is the churrasquinho no espeto, a kebab-like snack — sometimes fatty meat, sometimes chicken heart, coated in farofa (manioc flour toasted in butter).

 We Brazilians are like cavepeople when it comes to espetinho (another name).
 Don’t try to make it healthy.
 We buy it because it is unhealthy.

 But then the gourmetizers came along and brought the vegetarian espetinho… espetinho with veggies… espetinho on a plate…

 And don’t let anyone see you using your hands to bite at your churrasco.
 You must use forks and knives and all that.